lufadeju/my-repo/readme.md

-i am a cloud Engineery
+i am a cloud Engineer